JulianKeller/webapp320/README.md

 ```
 meteor test --driver-package practicalmeteor:mocha
 ```
+You can drop a file-name.test.js file anywhere and meteor seems to run it fine.
 - [ ] Tests all links
 - [ ] Test having multiple profiles and that the budget page displays the correct data
 - [ ] Test that the total balance is correct on the budget page.